Paturages/chorus/README.md

 `npm run import <short_name>` to run just one particular import script.

-Fair warning: the very first run will take between 12 and 15 hours, so make sure to run the script as a background task.
-The following runs should only take between 15 and 20 minutes.
-If you're not willing to go through the 12/15 hours, feel free to ask me for a database dump on Discord (`Paturages#9405`) or elsewhere.
+Fair warning: the very first run will take more than 12 hours, so make sure to run the script as a background task.
+The following runs should only take about an hour, depending on the amount of new charts.
+If you're not willing to go through the 12+ hours, feel free to ask me for a database dump on Discord (`Paturages#9405`) or elsewhere.

 ## Roadmap and random ideas